isomerpages/moe-unitysec/_sec-1-registration-2025/Step 1: Our School.md

 and interests of our children, to help them build their confidence and develop an intrinsic motivation to learn for life.
 This is in line with our belief in providing opportunities for all our students.</p>
+<p>This means that students will be placed in mixed form classes and will
+be able to take a mix of subjects at different subject levels, while attending some subjects as part of the common curriculum.</p>
 <p><strong><u>Implementation of Full SBB in 2024</u></strong>
 <br>By 2024, all secondary schools will have implemented the following aspects
 of Full SBB: